Thursday, March 24

 Learn facts about Arizona for kids.

 It is time to learn about the states!
 I will be posting facts about each of the fifty states in the United States.
 The states will be done in alphabetical order!
-Last week we posted about Alaska.
-This week we are posting facts about Arizona.
-You will learn facts about Arizona's state flag, bird, and many other state facts.
+Last week, we posted about Alaska.
+This week, we are posting facts about Arizona.
+You will learn about Arizona's state flag, bird, and other facts.

 Did you know that Arizona was the 48th state to join the union?
 Arizona officially joined the union on February 14, 1912!
 February 14 is also Valentine’s Day!
 Arizona is located in the Southwestern region of the United States.
 Arizona is bordered by five other states: California, Colorado (only borders by a corner), Nevada, New Mexico, and Utah.
 Arizona is the sixth (6th) largest state in the United States.
-There are over 7.2 million people living there.
+Over 7.2 million people are living there.
 That is a lot of people!!

 What is your favorite state?